Technology Used for Passenger Screening, Baggage Screening and More

-When used in conjunction with an airport's automated inline baggage handling system, we achieve dramatic improvements in both security and efficiency.
+When used in conjunction with an airport's automated inline baggage handling system, dramatic improvements in both security and efficiency are achieved.

 Explosives Trace Detection

-Explosives Trace Detection (ETD) is technology used at security checkpoints around the country to screen baggage and passengers for traces of explosives.
+Explosives trace detection is technology used at security checkpoints around the country to screen baggage and passengers for traces of explosives.
 Officers may swab a piece of carry-on or checked baggage or a passenger’s hands and then place the swab inside the ETD unit to analyze it for the presence of potential explosive residue.

 In 2010, TSA expanded its use of ETD technology in airports as part of our layered approach to aviation security and to keep passengers safe.